 Reduced PCR runtimes and increased yields

-Kerstin Isermann, Arora Phang, Eppendorf AG
+Kerstin Isermann, Arora Phang, Eppendorf SE

 PCR is one of the most popular methods in laboratories across the world and is routinely used in research, reference and clinical fields for various applications.
 Over the years, PCR technology has evolved with the needs of scientists; including developments like real-time PCR and digital PCR.